Platform Usage Contract

 1.1. regarding the Customer to:

 b.
-Accept this PUC and/ or any other specific terms and conditions of PRISMA and PRISMA’s Privacy Policy on behalf of the Customer.
+Accept the PRISMA GTCs and/ or any other applicable terms and conditions on behalf of the Customer.

 c.
-Receive and accept the results of the consultation and new version of this PUC and/ or any other specific terms and conditions of PRISMA and PRISMA’s Privacy Policy in case of modification, update or amendment.
+Receive and accept the results of the consultation and new versions of this PUC and/ or PRISMA GTCs in case of modification, update or amendment.

 d.
-Activate and deactivate features and to subscribe and unsubscribe to or from functionalities and services provided by PRISMA;
+Activate and deactivate features and to subscribe to and unsubscribe from functionalities and services provided by PRISMA;

 e.
-Manage and update and to submit, compile and maintain the Customer’s information, documentation and data without undue delay;
+Submit, compile and maintain the Customer’s information, documentation and data;

 f.
 Manage rights and assignments of the Customer’s Users;